mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/08/oci-config-sync.md

 ## Conclusion

-We were able to deploy 3 different type of OCI artifacts via Config Sync:
+We were able to deploy 3 different types of OCI artifacts via Config Sync:
 - Kubernetes manifests
 - Helm charts with Kustomize
 - Gatekeeper policies